 Ecuador’s stunting rate is similar to those of Sub-Saharan countries with critical food shortages.
 The problem in this area is not a lack of food, but the consumption of nutritionally insufficient food.
 Children's Cooking and Nutrition teaches students to meet the basic nutritional requirements of their bodies.
+Similarly, weekly Children's exercise hours provide kids with structured methods to release energy and stay active in a time when video and computer games tend to take preference.
 Workshops enable children to recognize healthy food and make positive choices.

 Multiple studies have shown that children and adults who read do better in school or work.
 Reading reduces stress, increases focus, and improves analytical thinking, vocabulary, memory and writing skills.
 Manna Project's library is the first of its kind in the Chillos Valley and has a full range of books, games, puzzles and other intellectually stimulating activities for all ages.